mvolkmann/blog/src/smalltalk.md

 To only execute them, select them and press cmd-d (Do It).
 To execute them and print the result, select them and press cmd-p (Print it).
 You will use both of these often, so memorize the keyboard shortcuts.

+If the code goes into an infinite loop, break out of it by pressing cmd-period.

 To inspect a variable, select it and press cmd-i (Inspect it).